An inductive model structure for strict $\infty$-categories: Introduction

 \section{Introduction}

 In the present paper, we introduce (in \cref{subsec:marked_cat}) a category $\micat$ of ``$m$-marked (strict) $\infty$-categories'' for $m \in \Nb \cup \{\infty\}$.
-The objects of $\micat$ are strict $\infty$-categories, with, similarly to stratified simplicial sets, some arrows being ``marked''.
-The marked arrows are required to be closed under composition, and all identities arrows as well as all arrows of dimension $>m$ are marked.
+Marked $\infty$-categories are $\infty$-categories with the additional data of a collection of arrows that are meant to be invertible.
+This is similar to relative categories or stratified simplicial sets. $m$-marked means that all arrows of dimension $>m$ are marked, and the marked arrows are required to be closed under composition, and all identity arrows are marked.

 This category $\micat$ is equipped with two monoidal closed structures denoted $\ltens$ and $\ptens$ that are both the Gray-Crans tensor product on the underlying strict $\infty$-categories but act differently on markings.
-These two monoidal structures are meant to respectively be models for the``lax-Gray tensor product'' and the ``pseudo-Gray tensor product''.
+These two monoidal structures are meant to respectively be models for the ``lax-Gray tensor product'' and the ``pseudo-Gray tensor product''.

-Our main result is the construction of a model structure\footnote{We use the term ``model category'' as a generic name for all sorts of model categories (Quillen model categories, semi-model categories, weak model categories, etc...)} on $\micat$ similar to the canonical (or ``Folk'') model structure on strict $\infty$-category from \cite{lafont2010folk}: